defano/wyldcard/README.md

 #### Part IDs

-Each part in the stack is assigned a unique ID which never changes and will never be reused (even after the part is deleted).
+Each part in the stack is assigned a unique ID which never changes and will never be reused (even if the part is deleted).
 A part can be referred to in script by its ID.
 For example:

 ```
 hide card button id 0